-3 Easy Steps To Making Money In Your Spare Time Without Feeling Like You Have A Million Jobs
+3 Simple Steps To Making Money In Your Spare Time

 Most people I know need two incomes to come anywhere close to the Pinterest-worthy lives of their dreams.
 Unfortunately, those Pinterest lives also come with the free time to enjoy them that you don't have when you work a million jobs.
 If you glance at the Internet in general, you'll see a lot of crap advice from website that want to exploit your entire skill set and only pay you $5 or force you to bid against thousands of other workers for the chance to make $2 an hour.
 The other options are even worse.
 Make pennies per hour signing up for offers of performing micro-tasks on some crowdsourcing site that makes you jump through hoops just to get to the part where you jump through more hoops.